 “… science in general can be considered a technique with which fallible men try to outwit their own human propensities to fear the truth, to avoid it, to distort it.”
 Abraham Maslow, 1966

 The first is what others think of experts.
 Many decry or ignore expert opinion.
-It could be an opinion about the safety of vaccines or the human effect on climate.
+It could be an opinion about vaccines or climate change.

-Expertise is Relative
+1 – Realize Expertise is Relative

-Yet, what I have just said is misleading.
-If I meet an active physicist, she will probably know much more than me.
-My last published physics paper was 35 years ago, and my physics knowledge has become faded and dusty.
+Yet, what I have said is misleading.
+If I meet an active physicist, she will know much more than me.
+My last published physics paper was 38 years ago, and my physics knowledge has become faded and dusty.

 Expertise is relative, and there is always something new to learn.